alexec/docker-maven-plugin/README.md

 Docker Maven Plugin
 ===
-Project Goal:

-* Make it easy to build an app on a container, test it and push it to a Docker repository, even if it relies on other containers (e.g. a database)
+This project aims to make it it easy to build an app on a container, test it and push it to a Docker repository, even if it relies on other containers (e.g. a database).
-* Talk "Maven" rather than "Docker" (E.g. "package" rather than "build").
+We tend to talk "Maven" rather than "Docker" (E.g. "package" rather than "build").
+And we like to keep it simple.
-* Keep it simple.

 * Do you want to know how to get started?
 Read the [usage](USAGE.md).
 * Having problems?
 Read about [debugging](DEBUG.md).